Animatron/player/doc/API.md

 Also, you always have the ability to force player to resize in any moment using `player.setSize` method.
 This size will have the highest priority over all sizes mentioned above, so there will be no way to override it with anything except with the next call to `setSize`.

 Pixel ratio (DPI) is always calculated by the player itself, so there is no need for a user to include it in width/height values manually.
+Except the case with IFRAME/CANVAS `width`/`height` attributes, when browser requires user to specify these values _with_ pixel ratio included.
+But it _does not_ required for

 To summarize, the priority order for player sizing commonly is:

 * If `player.setSize` was called at any point, immediately resize to given size and keep it until the next `setSize` call, if it will happen;
-* If there is snapshot URL provided, and there is `forcescenesize` in it, set a flag to force player to resize to any received scene size, when it will be received (all IFRAME URL parameters (see [Embedding](#Embedding) section) are transferred to snapshot URL automatically) and proceed to the next steps;
+* If there is snapshot URL provided, and there is `forcescenesize` in it, set a flag to force player to resize to any received scene size, when it will be received (all IFRAME URL parameters (see [Embedding](#embedding) section) are transferred to snapshot URL automatically) and proceed to the next steps;
 * If there's `anm-force-scene-size` attribute set on `IFRAME` (if player is inside it, so higher priority) or `CANVAS` (lower priority), set the same flag as in previous step and proceed to the next steps;
-* If there is snapshot URL provided, take size from URL parameters `w`/`h` or `width`/`height` (all IFRAME URL parameters (see [Embedding](#Embedding) section) are transferred to snapshot URL) and stop deciding sizes;
+* If there is snapshot URL provided, take size from URL parameters `w`/`h` or `width`/`height` (all IFRAME URL parameters (see [Embedding](#embedding) section) are transferred to snapshot URL) and stop deciding sizes;
 * If there were `width` and `height` values specified in player options object (_not_ in `anim` sub-object), when player was created, use them as size reference, force all scenes to fit this size and stop deciding sizes;
 * If there are `anm-width` and `anm-height` attributes specified on `IFRAME` (if player is inside it, so higher priority) or `CANVAS` (lower priority), use them as a player size, force all scenes to fit this size (if no `force-scene-size` flag was specified before) and stop deciding sizes;
 * If there are `width` and `height` attributes specified on `IFRAME` (if player is inside it, so higher priority) or `CANVAS` (lower priority), use them as a player size, force all scenes to fit this size (if no `force-scene-size` flag was specified before) and stop deciding sizes;